iamdeedz/pymultiplayer/README.md

 # pymultiplayer
-Package for adding multiplayer functionality to python games.
+A package for adding multiplayer functionality to games.